yoelmatveyev/Izhora/README.md

 Versions of "Hello World" using direct and indexed addressing

-128-bit factorials (using a triple carry)
+128-bit factorials (using a carry propagated between 4 variables)

-Primes (using a primitive repetitive substraction loop skipping even numbers)
+Primes (using a primitive repetitive substraction loop, skipping even numbers)

 Fibonacci numbers